MAC Global Solar Energy Stock Index

 Index Announcements

-As part of the regular quarterly Index review process that takes effect after the close of business on September 15, 2023, the following stocks will be dropped from the Index: Xinte Energy Co Ltd – H Shares (1799 HK), Giga Solar Materials Corp (3691 TT), and HD HYUNDAI ENERGY SOLUTIONS Co Ltd (322000 KS).
+As part of the regular quarterly Index review process that takes effect after the close of business on Friday, March 15, 2024, the following stock will be added to the Index: Nextracker Inc (NXT US).
+There are no other changes.

 MAC Global Solar Energy Index Total Return (SUNIDX)